We find you the best rate available. No runaround. Just your bond.

 A bid bond guarantees that if you're awarded the contract, you'll follow through and sign it.
 A performance bond guarantees that if you're awarded and start the work, you'll complete it according to the contract terms.
 Bid bonds come first — they're required at the time of bidding.
 Performance bonds come after award.

 Surety carriers set rates based on your company's financial strength, bonding history, and the size and type of the project.
 The rate is typically expressed as a percentage of the contract value.
 Because different carriers use different underwriting criteria, the rate you get depends heavily on who you go to.
-That's why shopping multiple carriers — not just one — can make a real difference in what you pay.
+That's why the producer you work with — and their relationships with surety carriers — makes a real difference in what you pay.

 Simple bid bonds for smaller projects can often be issued same-day or next-day with a completed application.
 Larger performance bonds that require full financial underwriting take longer — typically a few days to a week depending on the carrier and the completeness of your financial package.
 We'll give you a straight timeline when you apply.